biocore/qiime/doc/tutorials/tutorial_file_formats.rst

    * PC.635		Fast	20080116	Fasting_mouse__I.D._635
    * PC.636		Fast	20080116	Fasting_mouse__I.D._636

-To validate such a mapping file, the user will need to disable barcode and primer testing with the -p and -b parameters.
-An example script follows.
+To validate such a mapping file, the user will need to disable barcode and primer testing with the -p and -b parameters:

 ::